0815-alex/libft/README.md

+# 42 Projects
+- libft
-# 42 Projects: libft & get next line
+- get next line
+- ft_printf

 ## Introduction

-In this repository, I have strategically merged two foundational [42-projects](https://42.fr/en/homepage/), **libft** and **GetNextLine**, to create a comprehensive toolkit for C programming.
-This integration stems from the recognition that both libft and GetNextLine serve as essential building blocks in numerous C-based applications.
-Libft lays the groundwork by providing a robust library of standard and extended C functions, offering a reliable base for various programming tasks.
-Complementing this, GetNextLine brings in the crucial capability of reading lines from a file descriptor, a common requirement in data processing and file manipulation.
-By combining these projects, I aim to offer a unified, more powerful resource that addresses basic yet critical needs in C programming.
-This merged repository not only streamlines development processes but also enhances the utility and applicability of these individual projects, making it a go-to solution for developers seeking well-tested, ready-to-use functions for their C projects.
+In this repository, I have strategically merged three foundational [42-projects](https://42.fr/en/homepage/), **libft**, **GetNextLine** and **ft_printf** into a single repository.
+This integration aims to leverage the strengths of these projects, which are designed to be used together in various C programming tasks.

+The combined repository offers a comprehensive toolkit for C programming, providing a robust library of standard and extended C functions, as well as the capability to read lines from file descriptors.

+**Libft** lays the groundwork by providing a robust library of standard and extended C functions, offering a reliable base for various programming tasks.

+Complementing this, **GetNextLine** brings in the crucial capability of reading lines from a file descriptor, a common requirement in data processing and file manipulation.

+Finally, **ft_printf** adds the capability to format and print data to the standard output, a crucial feature for debugging and user interaction.

 ### libft